 5) Be Natural: each practitioner develops her own style or “nature”.
 Every session of Zen-Touch™ is as different as the practitioner that facilitates it.
 The common thread that one will recognize ZT by is the 5 Principles.

-Does the practitioner say anything to the client about these energy dynamics of connected body areas or High and Low – Full and Empty?
+Does the practitioner say anything to the client about these energy dynamics of High and Low – Full and Empty?